vigetlabs/prestotype/docs/about.md

 ## Reusing code with partials

-Prestotype has a basic "partials" functionality that you can see on the index page, and it looks something like this:
+Prestotype has a basic "partials" functionality that you can see on the index page, and it looks like this:

 ```
-<div class="partial" data-partial="partials/footer" data-tall="true"></div>
+<div class="partial" data-partial="partials/copyright" data-year="2014"></div>
 ```

 Creating a div with a class of "partial" like this will cause a partial to be loaded from another file.
 Some fun facts about partials:

 * They're written using EJS, a simple template language that uses JavaScript inside `<% %>` blocks.
 * You can pass data to them with data-X parameters.
-For example, you could pass `data-pagetitle="About"` to a page title block, and inside the block, output it as `<%= pagetitle %>
+For example, you could pass `data-title="About"` to a page title block, and inside the block, output it as `<%= pagetitle %>
 * You can nest them inside each other.
 * If you nest a partial inside itself it will literally destroy the universe.